khalidh7/stackQuiz/README.md

 # stackQuiz

-Built with using Flask Python
+Built with using Flask, Python, Bootstrap, & Sqlite

 1. User must login to take the quiz.